dmwm/auth-proxy-server/docs/aps.md

 - it supports token based authentication
 - it supports X509 authentication
 - it supports scitokens
+- it supports gRPC protocol and clients, see [grpc](grpc/README.md) proxy server (can be useful for ML backends)

 ### Configuration file
 Here is basic example of APS configuration file: